 This section presents another type of Network Management System (NMS) for diagnosing and reporting trouble at unsupervised locations.
 The SNMP alarm traps and TELNET configuration can connect using this alternate method.
-Both formats can use the 4 kbps FDL

-(Facility Data Link) of an ESF-framed T1 link, the SA4 on an E1 link, a B7R formatted DS0 on a T1 or E1 link, server cards P1-P3 such as MCC, FRS, IPR, nx64 ports C1- C4, or the computer port of the Interface card via SLIP or PPP protocol.
+Both formats can use the 4 kbps FDL (Facility Data Link) of an ESF-framed T1 link, the SA4 on an E1 link, a full DS0 on a T1 or E1 link, or the computer port of the Interface card via SLIP or PPP protocol.